Back Office: Inventory Reports

 8. User Name: The User ID of the device from where the sale was made.

-3. Inventory Item Screen: When the Inventory Item name is clicked, a screen displaying a table with the below columns appears.
+3. Inventory Item Details: When an Inventory Item name is clicked, a screen displaying the below table with the following columns appears:

 1. Inventory Item: The selected Inventory Item.